General | Syllabus | Homework

 There will be 3 programming assignments.

 We will be using C++.
-The project files supplied with the assignments build under linux or Mac OS X (via the
+The project files supplied with the assignments build under linux, Mac OS X, or cygwin via a UNIX-style

 Assignments are due at 11:59PM on the due date, as determined by the file date of the file upload.
 Late assignments are marked down 1/5 of the full grade per day.
 Each student can use up to a total of seven "free late days" for exercises and assignments (not the final project) over the whole semester.
 Exceptions beyond these free days are rare -- they will be granted only for medical reasons, and only by the instructor.